bikalims/bika.ansible/roles/bika_plone/README.md

       hour: 2
       weekday: "*"

 When do you wish to run the backup operation?
 Specify minute, hour and weekday specifications for a valid *cron* time.
 See `CRONTAB(5)`.
 Defaults to 2:30 every morning.
 Set to `no` to avoid creation of a cron job.

+NOTE: The `backup` and `pack` cronjobs are added for the `bika_daemon` user.
+To
+      see them, you have to type `sudo crontab -u bika_daemon -l`.
+Please ensure that the `bika_plone_backup_path` is accessible for this user, otherwise this won't work.

     bika_plone_keep_backups: 5

 How many generations of full backups do you wish to keep?
 Defaults to `5`.

+    bika_plone_keep_blob_days: 21

+How many days of blob backups do you wish to keep?
+This is typically set to keep_backups * days_between_packs days.
+Default is `21`.

+    bika_plone_pack_at:
+      minute: 30
+      hour: 1
+      weekday: 7

+When do you wish to run the ZEO pack operation?
+Specify minute, hour and weekday specifications for a valid cron time.
+See CRONTAB(5).
+Defaults to 1:30 Sunday morning.
+Set to no to avoid creation of a cron job.

+    bika_plone_keep_days: 3

+How many days of undo information do you wish to keep when you pack the database.
+Defaults to `3`.

+### ZEO Cluster Setup

     bika_plone_client_count: 2